ceptontech/cepton_sdk_redist/README.md

 * [Notes/FAQ](#notes--faq)

 ## Release Notes
+### Version 0.6 (beta) 2017-06-06
+* New supported model: HR80W
+* SDK entries for image space
+* Networking improvements
+* SDK in both static and dynamic libraries for all the archs we support
+* Capture/Replay functionality embedded in SDK
+* New improved CeptonViewer binary is included.

 ### Version 0.5 (beta) 2017-04-24
 * New architechure supported: ARM64.
 This is primarily for NVIDIA's Jetson TX/TK systems and DrivePX2.
 * Explicit support for multiple sensors with per-sensor transformations.